google/go-attestation/docs/event-log-disclosure.md

 \- [_TCG EFI Protocol Specification 5.1_][efi-spec-5_1]

 PCRIndex indicates which PCR was extended.
-The Digest contains the value written to the PCR, and is a hash of the Event (except for some events where it’s the Digest is the value being communicated, e.g. the bootloader hash).
-The EventType indicates what kind of data is being conveyed.
+The Digest is the value written to the PCR and is a hash of the Event.* EventType indicates what kind of data is being conveyed.

+<sub>* Except when the Digest is the value being communicated (the bootloader hash) or a hash of part of the event (some UEFI variables).</sub>

 [efi-spec-5_1]: https://trustedcomputinggroup.org/wp-content/uploads/EFI-Protocol-Specification-rev13-160330final.pdf#page=15